This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 - Finally, those birds are tiny.
 They seem like a good deal, but at the end of the day there just isn’t much meat on them.

 Roasting a whole bird can seem intimidating, but it takes just a few steps to have a beautifully plump, juicy chicken on the table.
-The prep only takes a few minutes.
-Most of the time is spent in the oven.
+The cooking process is simple and a great recipe for any home cook to keep in their back pocket.

 Fresh garlic, rosemary, and a bit of lemon give this dish it's beautiful, bright flavor.